Skip to main content

 Our process includes extensive review of documents, literature, and resources, but most of our work focuses on in-depth interviews with rural practitioners, including grant administrators, local hospital and public health leaders, project staff, and advisory boards.

-We use our findings to develop modular toolkits to help rural public health and healthcare practitioners design, implement, evaluate, and sustain health programs in their own communities.
-The toolkits are designed to meet rural health organizations at any stage in their program development and compile evidence-based and promising strategies and resources on topics as varied as chronic obstructive pulmonary disease, early childhood health promotion, medication for opioid use disorder, and telehealth.
+We use our findings to develop modular toolkits to help rural public health and health care practitioners design, implement, evaluate, and sustain health programs in their own communities.
+The toolkits are designed to meet rural health organizations at any stage in their program development and compile evidence-based and promising strategies and resources on topics as varied as early childhood health promotion, chronic disease managment, telehealth, and transportation.
 They provide an overview of a topic and describe program design, implementation, evaluation, and dissemination.
 At each step, the toolkits include links to existing programs and resources, so rural organizations can learn what other rural communities are doing around the country.

 We produce the toolkits in partnership with the Rural Health Information Hub (RHIhub).
 All toolkits can be viewed on the RHIhub website.